 Implicit discovery

-If a Device is the source of a CoAP message (e.g. “/oic/res” response), the source IP address and port number can be combined to form the Endpoint Locator for the Device.
-Along with a "coap" scheme and default “pri” value, Endpoint information for the Device can be constructed.
+If a Device is the source of a CoAP message (e.g. “/oic/res” response), the source IP address and port number may be combined to form the Endpoint Locator for the Device.
+Along with a "coap" scheme and default “pri” value, Endpoint information for the Device may be constructed.

-In other words, an “/oic/res” response message with CoAP can implicitly carry the Endpoint information of the responding Device and in turn all the hosted Resources, which can be accessed with the same transfer protocol of CoAP.
+In other words, an “/oic/res” response message with CoAP may implicitly carry the Endpoint information of the responding Device and in turn all the hosted Resources, which may be accessed with the same transfer protocol of CoAP.

 Explicit discovery with “/oic/res” response

-Endpoint information can be explicitly indicated with the "eps" Parameter of the Links in “/oic/res”.
+Endpoint information may be explicitly indicated with the "eps" Parameter of the Links in “/oic/res”.

-As in 10.3.2, an “/oic/res” response can implicitly indicate the Endpoint information for the target Resources hosted by the responding Device.
-However “/oic/res” may expose a target Resource which belongs to another Device.
+As in 10.3.2, an “/oic/res” response may implicitly indicate the Endpoint information for some Resources hosted by the responding Device.
+However implicit discovery, i.e., inference of Endpoint information from CoAP response message, may not work for some Resources on the same Device.
+For example, some Resources may allow only secure access via CoAPS which requires the "eps" Parameter to indicate the port number.
+Moreover “/oic/res” may expose a target Resource which belongs to another Device.

 When the Endpoint for a target Resource of a Link cannot be implicitly inferred, the "eps" Parameter shall be included to provide explicit Endpoint information with which a Client can access the target Resource.
+To access the target Resource of a Link, a Client may use the “eps” Parameter in the Link, if it is present and fall back on implicit discovery if not.

 This applies to the case of “/oic/res” for a Resource Directory or Bridge Device which usually carries the Links for Resources which another Device hosts.

-An “/oic/res” response with the "eps" Parameter in Links:
+An “/oic/res” response from a Bridge Device with two Bridged Devices, havingthe "eps" Parameter in Links: